melhosseiny/devart-template/project_posts/2014-03-21-Core-interaction.md

 }
 ```

+1. Calculate the distance between the human's gaze direction and the ET's gaze direction
+2. Normalize the distance relative to the viewport
-The distance between the human's gaze direction and the ET's gaze direction is calculated and viewport normalized.
-Mutual gaze is then defined as being within 10% of the viewport size of the ET's gaze direction.
-The mutual gaze duration is computed in seconds and when it reaches a threshold value (a value of 3 is used here) - the audiovisual sequence starts.
+3. There's mutual gaze if the human's gaze is within 10% of the viewport size from the ET's gaze direction
+4. Compute mutual gaze duration in seconds
+5. Start AV sequence when duration reaches a threshold value (3 here)